-As we continue our focus on what’s in season at this time of year, it’s hard to overlook one of my all-time favourite fruits: the humble apple.
+As we continue our focus on what’s in season at this time of year as part of our Autumn seasonal eating guide, it’s hard to overlook one of my all-time favourite fruits: the humble apple.

 They’ve been spectacularly upstaged by kale and goji berries in recent times, but there’s a reason that apples are one of the most widely cultivated fruits globally, with such a long history (7,500 years of cultivation and counting!) and so many diverse cultural references.
 They’re nutritional powerhouses and in fact, now widely considered a medicinal food when it comes to the area of gut-health.